Pashupatinath Temple, Kathmandu, Nepal

 Pashupatinath Temple Overview

 Pashupatinath Temple is one of the most sacred Hindu temples in Nepal.
-It is located on the banks of the Holy Bagmati River eastern outskirts of Kathmandu.
+It is located on the banks of the Holy Bagmati River on the eastern outskirts of Kathmandu.

 The temple is dedicated to Lord Pashupatinath, who is considered to be a manifestation of Lord Shiva.
 The temple complex is a UNESCO World Heritage Site and one of Nepal’s most popular tourist destinations.